LANDSCAPES of

 SONG

-Over the course of four weeks we will explore a series of interactive lectures, meditations, listening and writing exercises, and songwriting prompts to connect you deeper into your inner world and with the living world around you.
+Over four weeks, we’ll journey through interactive lectures, meditations, listening and writing exercises, songwriting prompts, and opportunities for communal sharing—designed to deepen your connection to your inner world, and to the living world and artistic inspiration around you.

-I’ll walk you through some of my songs and the process behind them, and open pathways for you to tap into your own songwriting voice and personal truth.
+I’ll guide you through some of my own songs and the creative processes behind them, opening pathways for you to discover and trust your own songwriting voice and personal truth.

-It is my hope that you come away with a radicalized relationship with your instrument and songwriting practice, and a clearer connection to your personal truth as an artist in this world.
+My hope is that you leave with a more expansive and energized relationship to your instrument and creative practice, along with a clearer, more grounded connection to who you are as an artist in this world.

 Four Landscapes